alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 Currently, the routing module only supports some components:

-Remote call Component: OpenFeign
+Remote call Component: Spring Cloud OpenFeign

-Load balance Component: Ribbon
+Load balance Component: Spring Cloud Ribbon

-In the future, more components such as RestTemplate, LoadBalancer and so on will be supported.
+In the future, more components such as Spring Cloud RestTemplate, Spring Cloud Spring Cloud LoadBalancer and so on will be supported.

 ## Example